Accreditation Management System 2019

 Supporting manuals are provided as a pair of manuals for Higher Education programs and a corresponding pair for VET competency-based programs.
 Each pair comprise a manual providing expectations for application of the accreditation criteria, and a manual outlining the accreditation procedures.

-- Procedures Manual - VET (to be provided)
+- AMS-MAN-21 Procedures Manual - VET Competency Programs (PDF)

-Templates referred to within the Procedures Manual - Higher Education can be downloaded via the links below:
+Templates referred to within the Procedures Manual - Higher Education: